pw-z/pw-z.github.io/blog/2021/07/20210704-data-structure-from-scratch-linearlist-and-linkedlist.md

 }
 ```

-Seems there are much more atomic operations in the linkedlist code then in the linearlist code.
+Seems there are much more atomic operations in the linkedlist code then in the linearlist, well, the proformance depends on the implementation.